thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 ### Example3
 WalletC creates a market "How many goals will be scored in the match Liverpool vs Manchester United" with positions "0-2", "3-4" or "5+".
-All dates are set correctly, end of positioning is before the match starts and market can be resolved 3h after the match start time.
+All dates are set correctly, end of positioning is before the match starts.
-The creator resolves the market correctly within 24h hours.
+WalledD resolves the market correctly within 24h hours.
 There are no disputes in the following 24h so those that positioned on the winning side can redeed their winnings.

+WalletC gets 1% of fees and WalletD gets 1% of fees.

 This is an example of a market with more than 2 positions, but only one position can be the winning one.